July 9, 2024

 Good drainage is absolutely key for lavender health.
 Waterlogged soil can lead to root rot and other fungal diseases.
 So make sure that your soil has excellent drainage to keep your plants healthy.

-Tip: If you’re unsure about drainage dig a small hole and fill it with water.
-If the water drains within 30 minutes your soil is suitable for lavender.
+Tip: If you’re not sure about the drainage of your soil there is a way to check.
+Just dig a small hole and fill it with water.
+If the water drains within 30 minutes you can be confident your soil is suitable for lavender.

 Planting Your Lavender Hedge